jouvetg/igm/doc/smb_simple.md

 If parameter `smb_simple_array` is set to empty list `[]`, then it will read the file `smb_simple_file`, otherwise it read the array `smb_simple_array` (which is here in fact a list of list).

-The module will compute surface mass balance at a frequency given by parameter `smb_update_freq` (default is 1 year), and interpolate linearly the 4 parameters in time.
+The module will compute surface mass balance at a frequency given by parameter `smb_simple_update_freq` (default is 1 year), and interpolate linearly the 4 parameters in time.

 If one has provided in input an "icemask" field, then this module will compute negative surface mass balance (-10 m/y) in place where posstive surface mass balance outside the mask were originally computed.
 The goal here is to prevent against overflowing in neibourghing catchements.
 # Parameters: